esper-io/console_docs/docs/compliance-policy/create-policy.md

 ### Factory Reset Configuration Control for Android Settings via Policy

-Factory Reset controls if users can perform a factory reset using the Android Settings app.
+Factory Reset controls if users can perform a factory reset using the Android Settings App.
 When Factory Reset is off, the user will not be able to perform a factory reset on the device.
 This does not prevent a hard-key factory reset, see [Factory Reset Protection](./console.md# to prevent hard-key factory reset.

 ### Notification Bar Configuration via Policy